The Newcomb-Stillwell Mansion

 The adjacent room was the library and originally had bookshelves shelves with glass fronts which were mounted on tracks.
 The cabinet that is there today was present then.
 Under the windows were window seats with pillows covered in dark red or maroon colored velvet.
 The drapes were hung on a semicircular rod which was the same width as the windows.

+After the death of Richard Newcomb, Newcomb's daughter, Mrs. John Stillwell moved into the home.
 The Stillwells redecorated the house in the 1920's and new French windows were put in the dining room, facing east.
 They also added a fresco around the upper part of the walls.
 Canvas was applied to the wall and painted.
 In addition canvas was also applied to the underside of the ceiling beams and painted with peach leaves on a gold background.
-The original sconces have been replaced with modern Waterford crystal fixtures and the chandelier is a modern reproduction of the original.
+The original sconces have been replaced with modern Waterford crystal fixtures and the chandelier is an antique replacement of the original.

 After the death of the Mr. and Mrs. Stillwell in the 1930's, the building was offered to the City of Quincy for purchase for use as a library.
 When the offer was turned down, the building was offered to Quincy College.
 During the time Quincy College owned the building, it was known as Stillwell Hall.
 The mansion served as a headquarters for the Red Cross, as a dormitory for participants in the Civilian Pilot's Training Program during World War II, as a dormitory for male and female students, and as a residence for seminarians.
 The last tenants of the building were the School Sisters of Notre Dame, who lived here until about 1980.